Mansion Built by General James Mitchell Varnum

 The Varnum House Museum’s Garden is a recreation of a historic dye, medicinal, and household garden using plants appropriate to the era of the house.
 In 2011, the URI Master Gardeners created a garden using the existing brick work, walls, and boxwood hedges as a framework.
 They researched plants and laid out the framework of the garden at that time.
 Each year, the Master Gardeners have added or refined our selection of plants.
 Just click here for more information about the Varnum House Museum’s 18th-century herb garden.

-Tour the Varnum House Museum
+Events at the Varnum House Museum